 Does any of that sound like absolute proof demonstrating that vaccines cause immunity for the recipient?
 The manufacturers admit here in their drug inserts that they are relying on correlations, predictions and theorized beliefs, NOT causation.

-Think about that.
+Vaccine proponents rely completely upon correlative evidence, and sometimes they don't even have that.
 If correlation is a concrete standard of evidence to assert that vaccines have caused protection from and prevention of illness and the creation of immunity, as is stated by media and doctors every day, then correlative evidence must also be recognized as a good enough standard of proof, to ALLOW for discussion of evidence that argues that vaccination may be causing harm.
 This currently is not allowed.

 A very good video to watch, that explains the difference between correlation and causation, is a Ted Talk given by Ionica Smeets.
 She explains the danger of interpreting correlation as meaning something caused something else.
 And based on a statement she made at the end of her talk, it sounds like she is pro-vaccine.